 Peer workers have their own experience of tough times and mental health challenges, and recovery.
 They are trained mental health professionals whose experiences help them to form a strong connection with those going through similar mental health challenges.
 They can listen to what’s going on with you and help you feel more empowered to figure out what to do next.

 What peer workers do is known as ‘peer support’, which recognises that we all learn and grow from each other, and that support can be found in many places outside of a clinical setting.
+Learn more about peer work and how it can help you.

 Do you want to chat with a peer worker?
 Book a free, text-based session with ReachOut PeerChat here.